bparanj/crystal/electronics/zettel/conductor.md

 2. Real inductors have wire resistance
 3. Real circuit traces have tiny resistance

-So while theoretically some components have zero resistance, practically almost all real components have at least some minimal resistance.
+So while theoretically some components have zero resistance, practically all real components have at least some minimal resistance.
 The key is whether this resistance is:
 - Intentional (like in resistors)
 - Parasitic (unwanted, like in wires)
 - Negligible (so small it doesn't affect circuit operation)